 Applicants must address the inclusion of children* in applications/proposals submitted for NIH funding.

-- Children for the purposes of the requirement to address inclusion are defined as individuals under the age of 21.
-(NIH Policy and Guidelines on the Inclusion of Children as Participants in Research Involving Human Subjects)
+- Children for the purposes of the requirement to address inclusion are defined as individuals under the age of 18.
+(Inclusion of Children in Clinical Research Change in NIH Definition)